 Notice that Google has more power over this than either the Egyptian or the U.S. government.
 Most free speech today has nothing to do with governments and everything to do with companies.

-amateur and adolescent piece of religious propaganda that depicts Muhammad as a violent and lascivious fool.
+advertises an amateur and adolescent piece of religious propaganda that depicts Muhammad as a violent and lascivious fool.
 Copts probably made it.
-As there is no great difference between Christian and Islamist extremists, why not intervene in this clash of
+As there is no great difference between Christian and Islamist extremists, why not intervene in

 Around 10,000 people participated in a Lahore rally against the YouTube video, The Innocence of Muslims.